 While our family typically vacations at Disney World in Orlando, my wife Jaimie and I have visited Disneyland numerous times over the years.
 We love the charm of Walt’s original park!

 On our last trip in 2023, we brought our kids, Ben and Ava.
-Although they were slightly young to appreciate everything, we still had a truly magical experience.
-Now that Ben is nine and Ava is 5, they’re at the perfect age for Disneyland.
-We’re planning our return this summer to experience the full magic at this ideal age!
+Although they were too young to appreciate everything, we still had a truly magical experience.

-For many families considering their first Disney vacation, a common question arises: Disneyland or Disney World.?
+For many families considering their first Disney vacation, a common question arises: Disneyland or Disney World?
 Both offer the quintessential Disney experience with key differences:

 • Disneyland: Walt’s original park feels more intimate yet rich with history.
 It’s excellent for young kids, providing concentrated Disney magic for shorter vacations.